sriramrokkam/k8s-training/kubernetes/exercise_02_create_pod.md

 If it does not work as expected, check the indentation and consult the API reference linked above.
 You can also use `kubectl explain pod` instead.
 To get more details about fields like `spec` simply append the field name with a "." like this: `kubectl explain pod.spec`

 ## Step 2: verify that the pod is running
-Use `kubectl` with the `get` verb, to check, if your pod has been scheduled.
+Use `kubectl` with the `get` verb to check if your pod has been scheduled.
 It should be up and running after a few seconds.
 Check the [cheat-sheet](./cheat-sheet.md) for help.
 Experiment with `-o=yaml` to modify the output.
 Compare the result with your local `pod.yaml` file.
 Can you spot the odd/differences?

 ## Step 3: get the logs